XueFuzhao/GDPNet/README.md

 Apex

-We perform our experiments on RTX 1070 GPU.
+We perform our experiments on GTX 1070 GPU.
 Please use the same hardware and software environment if possible to ensure the same results.

 We also reproduced our results on Q8000 GPU.

-The model has been released: https://drive.google.com/drive/folders/1CMXmO8_hqB1L_Z6zfJuQ2g56tKqTq_y7?usp=sharing
+The model on Q8000 GPU has been released: https://drive.google.com/drive/folders/1CMXmO8_hqB1L_Z6zfJuQ2g56tKqTq_y7?usp=sharing

 # DialogRE